-We have come up with a plan to assess the PSLO's in several key classes (math 120, math 252, math 200, and math 275).
+We have come up with a plan to assess the PLO's in several key classes (math 120, math 252, math 200, and math 275).
 Math 120 represents the last remedial math class for transfer students and is the graduation requirement for the associates degree.
 Math 200 is the most popular course take by transfer students.
 Math 252 is highest level course taken by nearly all STEM majors.
 Math 275 is the highest level math class we offer.
-We will be implementing our plan this spring.
+We implemented this plan in Spring 2013.